 Similarly, if you’re selling something with specific features, such as a jacket with studs on the side, make sure to include them in the images so search engines can use them for better matching.

-One more thing, ALWAYS include alt text on all your images so your users can know what they are, even if some sort of error is causing them to not render properly.
+One more thing, ALWAYS include alt text on all your images so your users can know what they are, even if some sort of error is causing them not to render properly.

 Tip: Definitely get in touch with an eCommerce agency for your fashion or lifestyle brand because optimising for visual search for these particular industries is close to no longer being an option.